Skip to main content

 A site-wide toggle for the property-aware chat behavior:

-- Enable on property pages: when ON, the chat drawer opens on individual listings with a property-specific greeting, three contextual chips, and the property’s knowledge base injected into the prompt.
+• Enable on property pages: when ON, the chat drawer opens on individual listings with a property-specific greeting, three contextual chips, and the property’s knowledge base injected into the prompt.
+This master switch is off by default.

-A notification dot and a 3-pulse animation draw guest attention to the chat tab on property pages without being intrusive.
-See Property Chat for the full per-property story.
+A notification dot and a short pulse animation draw guest attention to the chat tab on property pages without being intrusive.

 Self-Assessment #